BrandonDonaldson4/Simple-Calculator/README.md

-# Simple Calculator (HTML Only So Far)
+# Simple Calculator (HTML and Css So Far)

-This project is a basic calculator layout built using HTML.
+This project is a basic calculator layout built using HTML and CSS

 ##  Completed
 - HTML structure with display and buttons
+- CSS for layout and styling

 ##  Next Steps
-- Add CSS for layout and styling
 - Add JavaScript for functionality (calculations)

 ##  How to View